alamaison/comet/README.md

 ### CMake

-If you're using [CMake] for your project, Comet can set itself up for you.
+If you're using [CMake] version 3 or above for your project, Comet can set itself up for you.
 Remember you don't have to compile Comet.
 The CMake files just make it easier to use in an existing CMake project.

     find_package(Comet REQUIRED CONFIG)
     target_link_libraries(my_project_target PRIVATE comet)